Book Online

 People being taught how to snowboard at an indoor ski slope near London

-If you intend to keep snowboarding regularly, looking at buying your own kit is a great idea!
-That said, before making the switch from rented snowboard boots, bindings and boards to your own snowboard gear, you need to know whether you’re ready to commit to your own setup—And if you are, what kind of snowboard you should get.
+If you have picked up snowboarding and intend to keep having snowboarding lessons regularly, looking at buying your own kit is a great idea!
+Before you decide to make the switch from rented snowboard boots, bindings, and boards to your own snowboard gear, you need to know whether you’re ready to commit to your own setup—and if you are, what kind of snowboard you should get.

 Should I rent or buy a snowboard?

-The thing to remember is that rental gear isn’t likely to be brand new or the best fit for you, but it’s probably not the worst match either.
-Most of the time it’ll do the job during the early stages of your snowboard journey—while you work out what your snowboard interests are.
+Rental gear isn’t likely to be brand new or the best fit for you, but it’s probably not the worst match either.
+Most of the time, it’ll do the job during the early stages of your snowboard journey—while you work out what your snowboard interests are.

-Before buying your snowboard it’s a good idea to use rented equipment to understand what kind of snowboarding you’re into.
-If you still really want to make an immediate purchase, consider buying snowboard boots whilst renting a board and bindings.
+Before buying your snowboard, it’s a good idea to use rented equipment to understand what kind of snowboarding you’re into.
+If you still really want to make an immediate purchase, consider buying snowboard boots while renting a board and bindings.

 • It’s cheaper for less frequent snowboarders